-• Group matches are played in 4 groups of 5 teams.
-Within the groups a round robin is played.
+Group games are played in 4 groups of 4 teams.
+Within the groups a Round Robin is played.

-• There are no time limits in the preliminary round games.
-In slow games a team can be asked by the game management to play faster.
+There are no time limits in the preliminaries.
+In slow games, a team may be encouraged to play faster by the team management.

-• A preliminary round game may be abandoned at any time.
-At least 6 ends must be played in the semi-finals and the final.
+A preliminary round match may be abandoned at any time.
+At least 6 ends must be played in the semi-finals and final.

-• Broom rules: As a CCT tournament, the Women's Master Basel adheres to the current WCF rules.
+Broom rules: The Women's Master Basel is a WCT tournament and adheres to the current WCF rules.

-• The waiver of a semi-final or final will be punished with a fine of CHF 5'000.-
+The renouncement of a semi-final or the final game will be punished with a fine of CHF 5'000.-

-Before the first game of each team a Pre-Game Practice is played.
-It is 30 minutes before the start of the game and lasts 9 minutes per team (excl.
+A Pre-Game Practice is played before each team's first game.
+This starts 30 minutes before the start of the game and lasts 5 minutes per team (excl.
 Last Stone Draws).

-In the first game the first team has the red stones and starts the Pre-Game Practice.
+In the first game the first named team has the red stones and starts the Pre-Game Practice.

 Stone Allotment / Last Stone Draw (LSD)

-LSD distances are measured from the dolly to the nearest part of the stone (not to the center of the stone).
-This means that the distance for stones that are not in the house is 185.4 cm.
+LSD distances are measured and noted from the dolly to the nearest part of the stone (not to the center of the stone).
+This means that the distance for stones which do not touch the

-In the playoffs, each team will have the choice of the first or second stone in the first end or the stone color, which has qualified from better group placement.
-If two equally ranked qualifiers
+In the playoff games, the team that has qualified from the better group ranking will have the choice of the first or second stone in the first end or the stone colour.

 Team Ranking / Draw Shot Challenge (DSC)

-The following criteria (in this order) are used to classify the teams within the groups at the end of the group matches:
+The following criteria (in that order) will be used to establish the overall ranking at the end of the group matches:

-1. the teams are classified according to the number of victory points.
+1. Teams will be ranked according to their number of victory points.

-The losers of the quarter-finals are all ranked 5th and all receive the same prize money.
-Also, the game for rank 3 and 4 is not played out, both teams are ranked 3.
+The losers in the quarter-finals will all be ranked 5th and will all receive the same prize money.
+The match for Rank 3 and 4 will not be played, both teams will be ranked Rank 3.

 The four teams qualified for the playoffs after the Round Robin will play Skins Games on Saturday evening.
 They play rank 1 vs. rank 4 and rank 2 vs. rank 3.